Weave Code

 How to Pitch It (Stakeholders)

-For Executives: "Symfony Scheduler is designed for Symfony applications and does not integrate natively with Laravel.
-Adopting it would require significant custom development to bridge Symfony’s Messenger system with Laravel’s queues, adding unnecessary complexity and technical debt.
-Laravel’s built-in scheduler—paired with Horizon for monitoring—is a more scalable, maintainable, and cost-effective solution that aligns perfectly with our existing ecosystem.
-Introducing Symfony Scheduler would divert resources from core product development without delivering clear business value."
+For Executives: "Symfony Scheduler is designed for Symfony applications and introduces unnecessary complexity for Laravel.
+Adopting it would require custom integration work to bridge Symfony’s Messenger system with Laravel’s queues, adding technical debt without clear business value.
+Laravel’s native scheduler—paired with Horizon for monitoring—is a more scalable, cost-effective solution that leverages our existing ecosystem.
+Introducing Symfony Scheduler would divert resources from core product development and increase maintenance overhead."

 For Engineering Teams: *"Symfony Scheduler is not a drop-in solution for Laravel.
 Here’s why we should avoid it:

-1. No Native Integration: You’d need to manually bridge Symfony Messenger with Laravel’s queue system (e.g., Redis, database), which would require custom adapters and increase maintenance overhead.
+1. No Native Integration: You’d need to manually bridge Symfony Messenger with Laravel’s queue system (e.g., Redis, database), requiring custom adapters and increasing maintenance overhead.

 2. Dependency Overhead: Introduces Symfony’s DependencyInjection and Messenger as hard dependencies, increasing bundle size and version conflict risks.